Managing Tanium keys

 - Click Create Key beside the name of the Tanium Server that requires a new public-private root key pair.
 The Root Key Management page displays the root public key details in a new tile.

-- (HA deployments only) If the Tanium Server for which you will revoke the keys has only one active root key pair, you must revoke trust for that server before revoking its keys: see Revoke trust.
+- (Active-active deployment only) If the Tanium Server for which you will revoke the keys has only one active root key pair, you must revoke trust for that server before revoking its keys: see Revoke trust.

 - From the Main menu, go to Administration > Configuration > Tanium Server > Root Key Management.

 - In the Active Root Keys section, click Revoke in the tile of the public key and confirm the operation when prompted.

 The Zone Server, Zone Server Hub, and Tanium Clients must authenticate the Tanium Server to enable communication with it.
 Version 7.4 of the servers and clients use keys (including the root public key) that are inside the initialization bundle (tanium-init.dat) to authenticate.
 Tanium Client 7.2 uses only the root public key (tanium.pub) to authenticate.
 Downloading the initialization file or public key file from the Tanium Server enables you to then deploy the file to the Tanium Clients, Zone Server, and Zone Server Hub.

 For version 7.4 or later of the servers and clients, the initialization bundle is required for fresh installations.
 If you upgraded and plan to deploy more 7.2 clients, use the public key.
 If you upgraded and plan to deploy new 7.4 clients, using the initialization bundle is the best practice.

 - (Active-active deployment only) Enable trust between the Tanium Servers in an active-active deployment if you haven't already.
 Upon establishing trust, the servers exchange the necessary keys so that the tanium-init.dat file on each server contains the public key of both servers.
 For details, see Managing Tanium Server trust.